-5. Identifying dangerous, affected and/or insanitary buildings
+2.5.
+Identifying dangerous, affected and/or insanitary buildings

 Council does not have the resources to carry out a systematic survey of the standard of buildings across the District, nor does it need to.

 Rather, an investigation into whether a building is dangerous, affected or insanitary will be triggered by one or more of the following:

-- the observations of its staff or contractors - information or complaints received from members of the public or members of professional bodies such as Engineering New Zealand etc. - events arising following natural or human-made disasters - notification from the Ministry of Business Innovation and Employment - notification from FENZ.
+- the observations of its staff or contractors - information or complaints received from members of the public or members of professional bodies such as Engineering New Zealand etc. - events arising following natural or humanmade disasters - notification from the Ministry of Business Innovation and Employment - notification from FENZ.

 In determining whether a building is dangerous or affected with respect to a fire hazard, Council may seek the advice of FENZ.
-Similarly, in determining whether a building is insanitary concerning drinking water, waste disposal or weather tightness, Council may seek advice from appropriate experts, such as Council's Environmental Health staff, technical building specialists, testing laboratories, geo-technical, fire, or structural engineers.
+Similarly, in determining whether a building is insanitary concerning drinking water, waste disposal or weather tightness, Council may seek advice from appropriate sources, such as Council's Environmental Health staff, technical building specialists, testing laboratories, geotechnical, fire, or structural engineers.

 Council may also be guided by relevant legislation, codes, or bylaws, and may choose to seek legal advice.

-The Act itself provides several statutory tools for managing identified dangerous, affected and/or insanitary buildings.
-These include but are not limited to:
+The Act itself provides several statutory tools for managing identified dangerous, affected and/or insanitary buildings; these include:

-- issuing formal notices;
+- issuing formal notices

-- owner carrying out remedial work;
+- owner carrying out remedial work

-- Council undertaking the necessary remedial action/work;
+- Council undertaking the necessary remedial action/work

 - demolition.

-6. Heritage buildings
+2.6.
+Heritage buildings

-Heritage buildings that are entered on the Heritage New Zealand/Pouhere Taonga List will be evaluated in a manner consistent with assessments for other potentially dangerous, affected and/or insanitary buildings.
+Heritage buildings will be evaluated in a manner consistent with assessments for other potentially dangerous, affected and/or insanitary buildings.
 Council is aware of the protection mechanisms and heritage values that these buildings hold, which is why special efforts will be made to meet heritage objectives.

-Discussions will be held with owners and Heritage New Zealand/Pouhere Taonga to identify a mutually acceptable way forward.
+Discussions will be held with owners and the New Zealand Historic Places Trust to identify a mutually acceptable way forward.

-If a dangerous, affected, or insanitary building notice is issued for a heritage building, a copy of the notice will be sent to the Heritage New Zealand/Pouhere Taonga as required by the Act.
+If a dangerous, affected, or insanitary building notice is issued for a heritage building, a copy of the notice will be sent to the Heritage New Zealand Pouhere Taonga as required by section125(2)(f) of the Act.

-7. Affected buildings
+2.7.
+Affected buildings